istio/istio.io/content/docs/examples/advanced-egress/wildcard-https-egress-gateway/index.md

     EOF
     {{< /text >}}

-1. Route the traffic destined to _*.wikipedia.org_ to the egress gateway and from the egress gateway to _www.wikipedia.org_.
+1. Route the traffic destined for _*.wikipedia.org_ to the egress gateway and from the egress gateway to _www.wikipedia.org_.
    You can use this trick since all the _*.wikipedia.org_ sites are apparently served by each of the _wikipedia.org_ servers.
 It means that you can route the traffic to an IP of any _*.wikipedia.org_ sites, in